Top 12 Replit Alternatives & Competitors in 2026 [Expert Tested]

 Which alternative has the best collaboration features?

 CodeSandbox offers excellent real-time collaboration features.
-For enterprise teams, Superblocks adds governance controls like role-based access and audit logs to enable secure, team-wide collaboration.
+For enterprise teams, Superblocks adds governance controls like role‑based access and audit logs, enabling secure collaboration across larger, security‑sensitive organizations.

 What's the cheapest paid Replit alternative?

-JSFiddle Pro is the cheapest paid Replit alternative at $8/month.
+JSFiddle Pro is one of the cheapest paid Replit alternatives at $8/month.

 Which alternative works best offline?